dabmenez/learning-docker-k8s/docker/volumes/notes.md

 ✅ Secure sensitive data through `.env` files and **Docker secrets**.
 ✅ Optimize builds using `.dockerignore`.
 ✅ Clearly differentiate between **ARG (build-time)** and **ENV (runtime)**.

-By mastering these concepts, you'll be better equipped to build efficient, secure, and maintainable Dockerized applications.